Kotodama is a Japanese term that originates from Shinto, Japan’s animist religion.

 “Soooo” is the sound of inhaling.

-Together, the cycle of breathing is “Soham”, a Hindu mantra meaning “I am” in Sanskrit.
+Together, the cycle of breathing is “Soham”, meaning “I am” in Sanskrit.

-As male/female titles “Mr.”, “Mrs.” and “Ms.” are out of fashion in the digital age, perhaps punctuations should be used to identity people and their sexual proclivities; to wit:
+Traditional gender titles of Mr, Mrs, and Ms are self-limiting in contemporary times.
+Perhaps punctuations should be used to identity people and their sexual identities, such as:

 Female appearance: (:)